odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

   Deco Addict    Big Villa 1500001 14
   ============== ========= ======= ========

-.. exercise:: Both properties should be Residential properties.
+.. exercise:: Ensure both of your demo properties are created with their Property Type set to Residential.

 ``eval``
 ~~~~~~~~